First-Time Home Buyer Guide Toronto (2026) | FHSA, RRSP & Costs | Own In Toronto

 Closing Day

 Your real estate lawyer handles the final paperwork and title transfer.
 You'll pay the remaining down payment balance, land transfer taxes, and closing costs.
-Typical closing periods in Toronto are 30–90 days.
+Typical closing periods in Toronto are 30 to 90 days.
 Then you get the keys.
+Not sure what comes next?
+Read what to do after closing.

 Up to $500,000